 Milan is a beautiful city, host to a famous Fashion Week and home to La Scala, one of the world's best-known opera houses.
 Milan combines the best of the modern world with ancient churches and medieval buildings.
 The Duomo Cathedral is an awe-inspiring example of Gothic architecture, while Leonardo da Vinci's 'Last Supper' can be admired in the Santa Maria alle Grazie Basilica.
 Trains from Paris to Milan arrive into Milan Porta Garibaldi Station, in Piazza Sigmund Freud.
 Passante suburban trains serve outlying areas of the city and Porta Garibaldi is on the MM2 Metro line.
 An efficient inner city network of transport is composed of metros, trams and buses.
 Buses run until 2:00 a.m. and taxis can be found at the station.

-Travel by train between Paris, France and Milan, Italy is: Partially open.
+Travel between Paris, France and Milan, Italy by train is: Fully open.

-The above information was last checked on 20/09/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train from Paris to Milan closer to your date of departure here.
+The information above was last checked on 27/06/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train to Milan from Paris as this information can change.